TRUMPF-IoT/qdsDataInterface/README.md

 - `CMAKE_INSTALL_PREFIX`: Install directory
 - `BUILD_SHARED_LIBS`: Build project as static or shared library (values: ON/OFF, default is OFF)
 - `TESTING`: Enable or disable unit tests (values: ON/OFF, default is ON)
+- `USE_SYSTEM_GTEST`: Enable or disable automatic installation of GTest; Enable if GTest is already installed (values: ON/OFF, default is OFF)

 For example if you installed boost to a non-default location and want to build a shared library, install it under "/usr" and disable testing, you would call `cmake` like this:
 ```